yoshi-gd/OOP-Sorting-algorithms/README.md

 To use the program there are 2 ways:
 1. importing the desired algorithms from Course_Work import (sort name) and then using .get_sorted_list to sort the given list and assign it or using .print_sorted_list to print the sorted list in the terminal
-2. copying the code to an environment that can run it and following the steps given in the terminal
+2. copying the code to an environment that can run it and following the steps given in the terminal.
+If the given list contains numbers it must be written in a line seperated by spaces.
+If the given list contains words they must be seperated by commas ","

 Body: